 Holding her breath, she brought the bow to the strings and let the hairs rest against the strings.

 With a hesitant smile, she glanced at the opening in the floor leading downstairs.
 Then she turned back and tried to remember that fateful night.

 The bow came down and the purest, richest tone rose from the violin.
 She let out a sob at the memories.
 Her body still remembered the next tones of the naughty song her father had taught her.
 She drew the bow through the notes; it came out far smoother than she remembered.
 She reached the end and remembered how her father said one movement led into another.
 She brought the bow back and continued into the next note.
 The third turned into fourth, then fifth, sixth, and seventh.

 Linsan couldn't remember where the lessons had stopped but she knew the music.
 She closed her eyes and swayed as she worked her way slowly through the entire song.

-Then she noticed two letters, one written to Marin and one to Sian, her father.
-She ran her finger over the wrinkled, aged paper but didn’t open then.
+Then she noticed two letters tucked into the case along the side.
+She pulled out them out and looked at the names on the enveloped: one written to Marin and one to Sian, her father.
+She ran her finger over the wrinkled, aged paper but didn't open it.
 Carefully, she closed the box and buried it again.

 After shoving boxes into place, she headed back downstairs.